thycotic/ss-docs/admin/enable-policy-banner/index.md

 [priority]: # (1000)
 [display]: # (all)

-# Enable Company Policy Login Banner
+# Enabling a Company Policy Login Banner

 If your company requires the login banner for usage agreements and conditions to be visible when users log into Secret Server: